The US Supreme Court faces a dilemma, as its ruling could either take away voters' self-determination, or inadvertently give Trump an electoral boost.

 According to experts, Chief Justice John Roberts will prioritize promoting consensus views on the Supreme Court, or at least avoid creating too much partisan disagreement between the group of six judges nominated by Republican presidents and three judges nominated by Democratic presidents.

-Nicholas Stephanopoulos, a law professor at Harvard University, commented that the US Supreme Court has many options to avoid convicting or assuming that Mr. Trump committed an act of rebellion, thereby keeping Mr. Trump on the ballot in 2024.
-The judges can invoke the First Amendment of the Constitution, assessing that the statements that led to Mr. Trump being accused of inciting a riot are still within the scope of free speech.
+Nicholas Stephanopoulos, a law professor at Harvard University, commented that the US Supreme Court has many options to avoid convicting or presuming Mr. Trump of sedition, thereby keeping his name on the ballot in 2024.
+The judges can cite the First Amendment of the Constitution, judging that the statements that led to Mr. Trump being accused of inciting a riot are still within the scope of free speech.

 The justices could also put off the decision to remove Mr. Trump from the ballot by delaying their decision.
-They could argue that the court has the power to intervene in an election dispute only after Congress has reviewed it, or that it can rule on Mr. Trump’s eligibility to run only after he appears in court on charges of participating in the Capitol riot.
+They could argue that the court has the right to intervene in an election dispute only after a congressional review, or that it can rule on Mr. Trump’s eligibility only after he appears in court on charges of participating in the Capitol riot.

-The Colorado Supreme Court’s ruling and the Maine Secretary of State’s decision both apply to the primary, but they have both agreed to delay implementation until the U.S. Supreme Court issues a ruling.
-The former president will theoretically continue to appear on the Republican ballot in the Colorado and Maine primaries, scheduled for early March 2024.
+The Colorado Supreme Court's ruling and the Maine Secretary of State's decision are both limited to the primary, but both have agreed to delay implementation until the US Supreme Court issues a ruling.
+The former US president will theoretically continue to appear on the Republican ballot in the Colorado and Maine primaries, scheduled for early March 2024.

-Mr Trump has not been convicted of “insurrection” by any court, although he is facing charges in Georgia and a federal court in Washington.
-Both trials are pending because Mr Trump argues he enjoys immunity from prosecution for actions committed during his presidency.
+Mr Trump has not been convicted of "insurrection" by any court, although he is being prosecuted in Georgia and a federal court in Washington.
+Both trials are being delayed because Mr Trump argues he enjoys judicial immunity for acts committed during his presidency.

-Supreme Court justices could also keep Mr Trump's name on the ballot by arguing that Section 3 of the 14th Amendment does not cover current or former presidents.
+Supreme Court justices could also keep Mr. Trump’s name on the ballot by arguing that Section 3 of the 14th Amendment does not refer to a current or former president.

 The 14th Amendment was passed after five years of the American Civil War (1861-1865), to prevent those who had sworn allegiance to the Constitution but had "engaged in rebellion or rebellion" against the country from holding positions in government.